sfriedowitz/PolyFields.jl/README.md

 # PolyFields.jl

-PolyFields is a minimal Julia implementation of polymer self-consistent field theory, as described in the extesnive monograph
+PolyFields is a minimal Julia implementation of polymer self-consistent field theory, as described in the extensive monograph
 "Fredrickson, G. (2005).
 The Equilibrium Theory of Inhomogeneous Polymers."
 Core implementation details are inspired by the Fortran package [PSCF](https://github.com/dmorse/pscf).